 Institute for Systems Biology

 Saravanan, Konda Mani; Palanivel, Suresh; Yli-Harja, Olli; and Kandhavelu, Meenakshisundaram, "Identification of novel GPR17-agonists by structural bioinformatics and signaling activation."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 459.